-Hydration – even soaking kibble in plain water before feeding it can add valuable moisture that helps a body function properly, improving function of the brain, heart, and kidneys; aiding the circulation of the blood; flushing bacteria from the bladder; keeping the digestive system moving in a healthy way; helping cells complete important enzymatic functions that contribute to the restoration of bodily functions, maintaining energy and contributing to better sleep.
-Bone broths create electrolytes which help to hydrate better than plain water.
+Hydration – even soaking kibble in plain water before feeding can add valuable moisture that helps a body function properly, improving function of the brain, heart, and kidneys; aiding the circulation of the blood; flushing bacteria from the bladder; keeping the digestive system moving in a healthy way; helping cells complete important enzymatic functions that contribute to the restoration of bodily functions, maintaining energy and contributing to better sleep.
+Bone broths create electrolytes which help to hydrate even better than plain water.
 This can make broth an incredibly helpful tool when pets have been vomiting or having diarrhea.
-A bowl of bone broth can be the best thing to use to replace a meal and give pets’ systems a rest after experiencing these symptoms, while providing nutrients and hydration.
+A bowl of bone broth can be the best thing to use to replace a meal and give pets’ systems a rest after experiencing these symptoms, while providing both nutrients and hydration.

 Boosts Immunity – Amino acids in bone broth, like arginine, glutamine, and cysteine, have been shown to boost immunity in humans and animals.
 Not only that, amino acids like proline help to heal the the lining of the gut.
 Just like in humans, 70% to 80% of your pet’s immune system is found in the lining of the gut tissue.
 This lining is fragile and easily damaged, contributing especially to allergy symptoms and inflammation in the body, as well as creating challenges for the immune system.
 Grandma was right – studies have shown that chicken soup does actually help the common cold